-- Trojan youth taken by Zeus as his cup-bearer (and lover), from Greek Ganymedes, literally "rejoicing in his virility," from ganymai "I rejoice, am glad" (related to ganos "brightness; sheen; gladness, joy; pride") + medea (plural) "counsels, plans, cunning" (see Medea), but here taken by many writers to mean "genitals."
-Used figuratively of serving-boys (c.1600) and catamites (1590s).
+- Trojan youth taken by Zeus as his cup-bearer (and lover), from Greek Ganymedes, perhaps a non-Greek name, or from ganymai "I rejoice, am glad" (related to ganos "brightness; sheen; gladness, joy; pride") + medea (plural) "counsels, plans, cunning" (see Medea); taken in Greek folk-etymology to mean "delighting in genitals."
+Used figuratively of serving-boys (c.
+1600) and catamites (1590s).
 Associated with Aquarius in the zodiac.
 As the name of one of the four large satellites of Jupiter, by 1847.

 - gaol (n.)